 This spicy guacamole recipe blends one of America’s favorite sandwiches, the BLT, with one of America’s favorite dips, guacamole.
 Add some Chipotle chile peppers for a hint of smoky spice and you’ll have the best guac recipe you’ve served up for a long time.
 Let’s take a look.

-You don’t really need a recipe to make a great bowl of guacamole.
+You don’t really need a recipe to make a bowl of simple guacamole.
 Ripe avocados, tomatoes, jalapeno, onion and a spritz of lime juice.
 And you’ve got the basic best guac recipe.
 And you’ve got it in a flash.
 Guacamole is so easy to make, so delicious and very healthy.

 But man cannot live by bread alone.
 Or in this case by a basic guacamole recipe.
 A few years ago, Rick Bayless came to town for a lecture, and to promote his newly published cookbook.
 During that lecture he gave a cooking demonstration which included a few flavor variations on guacamole.

-How To Make Spicy Guacamole
+How To Make BLT Guacamole

 Guacamole is one of the easiest party appetizer dips you can make.
 And with just a little bit more time and effort, you can enjoy this fun spicy guacamole recipe.